“They told you that your life was over beyond this gate.” Nolundi Ntamo. Pass offender. (1980)

 The tour took around two hours.
 It was a deeply moving visit and my only regret is not having gone there earlier.

-For more information, go to Constitution Hill.
+For more information, visit Constitution Hill.